Google BERT: What Is It and How to Optimize for It

 Featured snippets results are pulled most often from the first search results page, but now there might be some exceptions.
 Because they’re organic, lots of factors can make them change, including new algorithm updates like BERT.

-With BERT, algorithms affect featured snippets can better analyze the intent behind search queries and better match search results to them.
+With BERT, algorithms that affect featured snippets can better analyze the intent behind search queries and better match search results to them.

 It’s also likely that BERT will be able to take the lengthy text of results, find the core concepts, and summarize the content as featured snippets.